 - The printed vegan leather is super vibrant and I’m excited about this as a new material

-- One of the items was missing from my order even though I was charged for it and it was checked off on my receipt – trying to work through the details with customer service as we speak and it’s a slow process (it finally showed up separately a few days later)
+- One of the items was missing from my order even though I was charged for it and it was checked off on my receipt – trying to work through the details with customer service was a slow process (it finally showed up separately a few days later).
+Come to find out it was shipped as a separate parcel.

 - Costs are high making it difficult to leave room for enough markup to even make this a viable revenue stream